-You and your child or the person under your care have the right to receive feedback about the overall results of this study.
-You can indicate you are interested in receiving feedback by providing contact details on the consent form.
+You have the right to receive feedback about the overall results of this study.
+You can indicate you are interested in receiving feedback by providing your contact details on the consent form.
 This feedback will be in the form of a brief plain language summary.